 (3) A separate base management expense ratio per unit has been presented to reflect the ongoing operating expenses of the Company.
-The base management expense ratio per unit is based on total expenses for the stated year, excluding commissions and other portfolio transaction costs, withholding tax, distributions on Preferred shares and any one time offering expenses and is expressed as an annualized percentage of the average net asset value of the Company during the year.
+The base management expense ratio per unit is based on total expenses for the stated year, excluding commissions and other portfolio transaction costs, distributions on Preferred shares and any one time offering expenses and is expressed as an annualized percentage of the average net asset value of the Company during the year.

-(4) Share issue expenses including all agents' fees and other offering expenses are one time initial expenses connected with the launch of the Company or any subsequent secondary offering.
+(4) Share issue expenses including all agents' fees and other offering expenses are one time expenses connected with any subsequent secondary offering.
 Any expenses incurred with secondary offerings were offset by the accretion to net asset value per unit of such offerings.

-- (5) Management expense ratio per Class A share is based on the requirements of NI 81-106.
-This instrument requires that all split share companies produce an expense ratio which allocates all ongoing operating expenses of the Company (excluding commissions and other portfolio transaction costs and withholding tax), all distributions on Preferred shares and all issuance costs to the Class A shares and expresses this as an annualized percentage of the average net asset value attributable to the Class A shares during the year.
+(5) Management expense ratio per Class A share is based on the requirements of NI 81-106.
+This instrument requires that all split share companies produce an expense ratio which allocates all ongoing operating expenses of the Company (excluding commissions and other portfolio transaction costs), all distributions on Preferred shares and all issuance costs to the Class A shares during the year.
 The management expense ratio per Class A share should not be interpreted as the required return necessary for the Company or the Class A shares to cover the operating expenses of the Company.
-This calculation is based only on a portion of the Company sasets whereas the Company utilizes its entire assets to generate investment returns.
-Management believes that the base management expense ratio per unit disclosed in the table above is the most representative ratio in assessing the ongoing efficiency of the administration of the Company, making comparisons to the expense ratios of single unit mutual funds or determining the minimum investment returns necessary by the Company to achieve growth in net asset value per unit. - (6) The Company's portfolio turnover rate indicates how actively Quadravest manages the portfolio investments.
+This calculation is based only on a portion of the Company's assets whereas the Company utilizes its entire assets to generate investment returns.
+Management believes that the base management expense ratio per unit disclosed in the table above is the most representative ratio in assessing the ongoing efficiency of the administration of the Company, making comparisons to the expense ratios of single unit mutual funds or determining the minimum investment returns necessary by the Company to achieve growth in net asset value per unit.

+(6) The Company's portfolio turnover rate indicates how actively Quadravest manages the portfolio investments.
 A portfolio turnover rate of 100% is equivalent to the Company buying and selling all of the securities in its portfolio once in the course of the year.
 The Company employs a covered call writing strategy which can cause the portfolio turnover rate to be higher than conventional mutual funds.
 The higher the Company's portfolio turnover rate in a year, the greater the trading costs payable by the Company in the year and the greater chance of an investor receiving taxable capital gains in the year.
-There is not necessarily a relationship between a high turnover rate and the performance of the Company. - (7) The trading expense ratio represents total commissions and other portfolio transaction costs expressed as an annualized percentage of the average net asset value of the Company during the year.
+There is not necessarily a relationship between a high turnover rate and the performance of the Company.

+(7) The trading expense ratio represents total commissions and other portfolio transaction costs expressed as an annualized percentage of the average net asset value of the Company during the year.